open-quantum-safe/oqs-demos/nginx/USAGE.md

 ### openssl configuration

 Of particular interest is the environment variable `DEFAULT_GROUPS` as it can be used to change the set of the (quantum safe) cryptographic (KEM) algorithms supported by the nginx installation.
-By default (not setting `DEFAULT_GROUPS`), the plain and hybrid variants of the Kyber family as listed [here](https://github.com/open-quantum-safe/oqs-provider#algorithms) are enabled.
+By default (not setting `DEFAULT_GROUPS`), the plain and hybrid variants of the mlkem family as listed [here](https://github.com/open-quantum-safe/oqs-provider#algorithms) are enabled.

 Thus, in order to set up `nginx` to use the `frodo640aes` KEM the following command would do: